Toggle menu

 Protecting the Vulnerable

-• no Cold Calling Zones have been introduced around the Borough to reduce the number of bogus callers and rogue traders operating in particular areas and to help educate and empower residents in dealing effectively with cold callers.
-During the year, 19 new zones were established, bringing the total number within the Borough to almost 150
+• no cold calling zones have been introduced around the Borough to reduce the number of bogus callers and rogue traders operating in particular areas and to help educate and empower residents in dealing effectively with cold callers.
+During the year, 4 new zones were established, bringing the total number within the Borough to over 150

 • work around scams awareness and fraud prevention has continued.
 As part of this, almost 90 notifications on current and trending scams were sent to the Media Team for public circulation via social media and press releases.
-Articles on scams awareness have also been published in Stockton News and officers have attended awareness raising events at both Stockton and Billingham markets
+Articles on scams awareness have also been published in Stockton News and officers have attended two awareness raising events at local community centres

 Share this page